Ewardnewget/Anona/readme.md

-# Dysmo
+# ReconP

-## The Tool Dysmo
+## The Tool ReconP

-The file "tool.so" is the binary file of Dysmo.
+The file "tool.so" is the binary file of ReconP.
 It requires LLVM+Clang 7.1.0.

 To use it, you need first get the IR file of the tested program, and the trace files.